Saving Money Is Beautiful

 While it is not a necessity to use beauty products, it is definitely a nice perk.
 You don't have to deprive yourself just because you have a limited budget.
 Instead, make some smart choices and some substitutions that will save you money.

 Eye shadow can be a key ingredient to creating a signature look.
 Feeling indecisive?
-The E.L.F. palette with dozens of colors retails for just $10 and it's endorsed by All Women Stalk.
+NYX Nude On Nude Natural Look Kit has nine eye colors and two lip colors - all of which complement each other.
+Bonus - it's endorsed by All Women Stalk.

 You can make your own concealer by mixing any moisturizer with an equal amount of blush or face powder.
 This can save you money and also help out in a pinch.